 If you wish, we would like to come and make a presentation for you and your colleagues or friends.
 If you don’t have the time for that, you can google Cycling Without Age and see our stories on social media: Facebook, Twitter and Instagram.

 The trishaw has components from different companies, but it was built and gathered in Denmark and is made in accordance with EU Standard EN 15194.
-The trishaw has components from different companies.
-It was built and gathered in Denmark and is made in accordance with EU Standard EN 15194.
 It is a very high quality trishaw made specifically for this purpose.

 We love the Singapore trishaws and we see them as related to what we do, we are always very friendly with the trishaw uncles we meet.
-This trishaw was made specifically for riding with elderly passengers, so for instance the entry point is lower than usual, it is an e-bike so the pilot can interact with the passengers, it also has the pilot seated close to the passengers so they can better hear what each other are saying.
+This trishaw was made specifically for riding with senior passengers, so for instance the entry point is lower than usual, it is an e-bike so the pilot can interact with the passengers, it also has the pilot seated close to the passengers so they can better hear what each other are saying while in the meantime keep an eye on the traffic.

 Generosity, slow cycling, storytelling, relationships, without age.